Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the practical implications of lease covenants concerning alterations and improvements.
-Your revision should focus on:
+For SQE1, you are required to understand the practical implications of lease covenants concerning alterations and improvements, with a focus on the following syllabus points:

 - Identifying different types of alteration covenants (absolute, qualified, fully qualified).